wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 He also gave his unique perspective on the universe as an extension of cyberspace through VR today.

-> There is talk like it would be good to build a civilization in VR space, but basically it should be a space known to humans.
+> There is a lot of hype around building a civilization in VR space, but it will likely be a space known to humans.
-> Of course, there is a possibility that by including algorithms such as randomness and automatic generation, things that humans are unknown could be imagined, but I think there is a limit because those algorithms are also only thought up by humans.
+> Of course algorithms can create experiences that are novel to humans in some way, but I think there is a limit because those exact algorithms are created by humans.
-> That's why MELTIN retains elements of the physical body that also encompass the real.
+> MELTIN embodies that sense of reality that comes with a physical body.

 [![The vision of meltin](https://neurotechjp.com/img/kasuya-meltin/vision.jpg)](https://youtu.be/OrUdzZKJ50o) _動画： The vision of Meltin_